LourencoMelo/ISEP-LAPR2/LAPR2-2020-G010-Application/Readme.txt

 Note: For admin that's it.
 Admin can only regist organizations and see freelancers statistics about delays and payment.

 4º - After an organization is successfully registered, there will be collaborator and manager that can log in in the app.
 Go back in all "go back" buttons to log in as collaborator or manager.
-5º - Go to .txt file named "Emails.txt" and there are all the emails sent to ther users.
+5º - Go to .txt file named "LoginCredentials.txt" and there are all the emails sent to the users.
 In that file you have the name, email and password that you need to log in as collaborator or as manager.
 Search the name of the collaborator or manager.
 (Note: The collaborator user info is always above the manager user info.
 The collaborator email is always above the manager email.)
 6º - Choose the collaborator or manager you want and use the name, email and password to log in.
 				If you log in with collaborator:
 							If you want to load a file with the payment transactions informations, you can click in "Transactions" in the left top corner and click and list that will apear.
 After click in "List" will apear "Import Csv" or "Import Txt".
 If you want to import txt file click "Import Txt".
 If you want to import tsv file click "Import Csv"